-This research spanned five years (2011 to 2016) and involved a from four multidisciplinary team jurisdictions (Alberta, Saskatchewan, Manitoba and the NWT.)
+This research spanned five years (2011 to 2016) and involved a multidisciplinary from four iurisdictions team Saskatchewan, Manitoba and the NWT.)
 In each jurisdiction, the research team consisted of community partners, academic researchers, and graduate and undergraduate students.
 In the NWT, our formal partner was the YWCA and we informally partnered with the Coalition Against Family Violence and the Royal Canadian Mounted Police (RCMP) Domestic Violence Team.
 In all five years of the project, there was an annual meeting in Saskatchewan, led by Dr. Mary Hampton, the Principal Investigator; Joanne Dursel, the community partner; and Betty Mackenna, an Indigenous elder with academic and community representation from all four jurisdictions.
-A web-page was created and reports from all the research activity and knowledge mobilization are recorded (located at www2.uregina.ca/IPV/research).
+A web-page was created and reports from all the research activity and knowledge mobilization are recorded (located www2.uregina.ca/IPV/research).